asing118/Covid-Project/README.md

 ```

 ```
---operation Operation name to be performed, by default it is set to show_mobility_data_on_date --state the state code for which data is to be displayed.
+--operation Operation name to be performed.
+By default it is set to show_mobility_data_on_date --state the state code for which data is to be displayed.
 By default is set to AZ --date the date in mm-dd-yy format for which the data is to be displayed.
 Default is 01-13-2020
 ```